(Question asked in a letter from the UK)

 When I walked the track here in prison with my friend Doc, he once said, “Rainbows are God’s way of communicating with me.”

-Double rainbows occur when sunlight is reflected inside a water droplet twice.
-Some of the sunlight bounces around inside the water droplet and exits at a different angle.
+Double rainbows occur when Sunlight is reflected inside a water droplet twice.
+Some of the Sunlight bounces around inside the water droplet and exits at a different angle.
 Because of this double reflection, the second rainbow’s colors are always in reverse order and appear fainter.

 Prison has a way of flattening your relationship with anything beyond its walls.
 But the morning the double rainbow appeared, it stood in direct contrast to this flattening as its arcs curved their way across the morning sky.

 Aboriginal Australians give great significance to the phenomena of the rainbow.
 The “Rainbow Snake” that arcs up into the sky and dives back into the earth, is said to possess all the hazardous and all the life-giving forces of the land.
-The “Rainbow Snake” also acts as a border between the land and the dream world and allows unconscious potentials to take a form that can be seen with the human eye.
+The “Rainbow Snake” also acts as a border between the land we inhabit and the dream world and it allows unconscious potentials to take a form that can be seen with the human eye.

 It didn’t matter if you were a drug dealer with dreadlocks halfway down your back, a clean-cut white-collar guy, or an addict missing lots of teeth – those of us who saw the double rainbow that morning were shaken awake from our prison bunks by the sensuous world.
 The language of the rainbow spoke to us.
 It told us of possibilities that exist beyond prison walls.
 And we responded.

 Some of us stood suspended in awe, as if mesmerized by a magic trick.
 Others rushed to tell a friend, while some stared in silence, attempting to listen more contently.
 All of us who heard the language of that double rainbow were transformed that morning.
 As it brought us back into our senses; the prison itself became less flat.
 It might have only been a subtle shift in mood, but a subtle shift of mood amongst a large number of inmates can transform the texture of a prison.
 And it did!
 The rainbow spoke to us.
-It nourished our collective souls and made visible the potential for a life outside of prison walls that we all held confined within our unconscious.
+It nourished our collective souls and made visible the potential for a life outside of prison walls that we all held well confined within our unconscious.
 Then, for a few moments, the prison faded away.